MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 ## Property observation

-You now have a *Side* property to keep track of the sushi type, using your previously defined Enumeration type.
+You now have a *Side* property to keep track of the sushi type, using the previously defined Enumeration type.
+The *Side* property uses the *didSet* property observer to make some changes when the value of *side* changes.
+You use a *switch statement* to handle the different values possible for *side* and then set the *isHidden* property.
+*isHidden* is a property that all *SKSpriteNode*s have.
+As you would expect, it tells the scene whether or not to show the node.
 You can make use of the *didSet* property observer to ensure the chopsticks are correctly setup as shown.

 > [action]
 > Add the following to the end of the *connectChopsticks* method: